How to turn a unique building into the ideal learning environment?

 The building is to be renovated and enlarged from 7,850 m² to 11,400 m².
 It will house more than 700 teaching and self-study spaces, two lecture halls, study and meeting rooms, common rooms and two libraries.

 In the late 1970s, architect Joop van Stigt designed a special building for the Faculty of Humanities of Leiden University.
 Cluster Zuid is a beautiful piece of structuralist architecture that is now being thoroughly renovated by De Zwarte Hond.
-The building will be expanded from 7,850 to 11,400 m².
+The building has been expanded from 7,850 to 11,400 m² (excluding parking garage).

 details